wyne-ybanez/personal-portfolio-master/TESTING.md

 - Will not submit without the first name of the user
 - Will not submit without email address or any input that does not have an '@'
 - Will not submit without any comments on the contact form
+- The contact form will lead the user to 'thankyou.html' once all the input requirements have been made
+- Locally this functions as intended
+- Does not function on Github Pages - Error 405

 ### Footer